Snow camping, sauna, bonfire, skiing. What Tsuyoshi Kodama felt after participating in Haglöfs' "VASSI CAMP"

 Haglöfs, a historic brand founded in 1914,

-has always produced excellent products with innovative ideas and technology.
-In recent years, the brand has taken a very important step.
+has consistently produced outstanding products with innovative ideas and technologies throughout its history.
+And in recent years, it has taken a very important step.

-Recognizing that the textile industry has not always been environmentally friendly historically, Haglöfs has begun efforts to reduce its impact on the earth.
-The brand joined two organizations, bluesign and the Fair Wear Foundation, and has begun to work on manufacturing products that meet extremely strict standards for environmental conservation.
+Recognizing that the textile industry has historically not always been environmentally friendly, Haglöfs has begun efforts to reduce its impact on the planet.
+By joining two organizations, bluesign and the Fairwear Foundation, it has adopted extremely strict standards for manufacturing that protect the environment.

 Free unlimited snacks